i-WiViG: Interpretable Window Vision GNN: Preliminaries

-The \acrfull{gsat} approach proposed by \citeauthor{miao2022interpretable} \citep{miao2022interpretable} is a self-interpretable graph neural network that learns to automatically select the relevant subgraph during the model inference.
-Along with the model prediction, \gls{gsat} outputs estimated edge weights describing the explanation subgraph.
-It is an approach rooted in the graph information bottleneck principle \citep{wu2020graph} that identifies a subgraph $G_{S}$ from the input graph $G$ capable of accurately predicting the target label $Y$.
+The inherently interpretable \gls{gnn} models are often based on the information bottleneck objective, which aims to identify an explanation subgraph such that the mutual information between the subgraph and the original input graph is maximized.
+One prominent method in this category is the \acrfull{gsat} approach \cite{miao2022interpretable}, which is a self-interpretable graph neural network that learns to automatically select the relevant subgraph during the model inference.
+Along with the model prediction, \gls{gsat} outputs an attention over edge weights which form the explanation subgraph.
 To identify the subgraph, the \gls{gsat} approach learns an attention distribution $\alpha$ over the graph edges by injecting stochasticity during training.
-In detail, the \gls{gsat} approach first estimates the probability $p_{uv}$ of sampling the edge $(u, v)$ that is afterward used as the weight for the edge in the forward pass.
-The edge embedding is constructed by concatenating the embeddings of the node $u$ and the node $v$ and it is passed through a series of FFN layers that output $p_{uv}$.
-Next, during training, a Bernoulli sampling is performed for each edge $(u, v)$ using $p_{uv}$ as a sampling probability.
-This enforces the model to output high weight to the relevant edges so that there is a high probability that these edges are selected in the resulting subgraph.
-Thus, the highest $p_{uv}$ values indicate the critical edges for the model prediction.
+In detail, the \gls{gsat} approach first estimates the probability $\alpha_{uv}$ of sampling the edge $(u, v)$ that is afterward used as the weight for the edge in the forward pass.
+The edge embedding is constructed by concatenating the embeddings of the node $u$ and the node $v$, and it is passed through a series of FFN layers that output $\alpha_{uv}$.
+Next, during training, a Bernoulli sampling is performed for each edge $(u, v)$ using $\alpha_{uv}$ as a sampling probability.
+This forces the model to assign high weights to the relevant edges, so that these edges are more likely to be selected in the resulting subgraph.
+Thus, the highest $\alpha_{uv}$ values indicate the critical edges for the model prediction.
 In practice, the \gls{gsat} approach is implemented by injecting a random noise during training to the estimated edge weights and by introducing hyperparameter $r$ that regularizes the edge weights with the following loss function: $\mathcal{L} = \mathcal{L}_{\text{task}} + \mathcal{L}_{\alpha}$, with

-The hyperparameter $r$ controls the distribution of the edge weights and makes $\mathcal{L}_{\alpha}$ term minimal when all edge weights are equal to $r$.
+We denote the edge attention weights as $\alpha_i$ for every $e_i \in E, i \in [1, |E|]$.
+The hyperparameter $r$ controls the distribution of the edge attention and makes $\mathcal{L}_{\alpha}$ term minimal when all edge weights are equal to $r$.
 At the same time, in case a subset of the edges bears the critical information for the model prediction, the task loss term will force those critical edges to have weights higher than $r$.
-Hence, the edges with the highest weight can be used to uncover the critical subgraph to model the prediction.
+Hence, the edges with the highest weights can be used to uncover the critical subgraph.